SirProdigle/teamspeak3-mass-mover/README.md

 ### Technical Details
 The plugin uses a recursive depth-first search algorithm to:
-1. Find all subchannels of the target channel
+1. Find all channels in the family of the target channel
 2. Collect all users from these channels
 3. Move users in batches to the target channel
-4. Handle the current user separately to avoid permission issues
+4. Move the executing user

 ## 🛠️ Building